Report: Mitch McConnell Likely to Acquit Trump if Impeached

 Speaking to CNN on the record, Sen. John Cornyn (R-TX) argued that it “would make more sense” to vote on impeachment articles than on a motion to dismiss.
 Cornyn noted the second option would mean the Senate would “decide this on a 51-vote threshold, with the potential tie and all the recriminations that would flow from that.”

-McConnell appeared to signal what options he is weighing if the Senate takes up an impeachment trial.
+McConnell appeared to signal what options he is weighing, if the Senate takes up an impeachment trial.

 “It could go down the path of calling witnesses and basically having another trial or it could decide — and again, 51 members could make that decision — that they’ve heard enough and believe they know what would happen and could move to vote on the two articles of impeachment,” he told reporters.
 “Those are the options.
 No decisions have been made yet.”